Azbesciak/CarLoading/README.md

 # CarLoading
 ## Project target
-This project target is to optimize process of loading car with given packages, fitting to the constraints.<br>
+The purpose of this project is to optimize the process of loading car with given packages, fitting to the constraints.<br>
 Some of the packages can be placed on another, and (or not) another on them.
 Also, there is requirement that packages from previous sections need placed before farther sections.
 Access to each section cannot be disturbed in straight line by any of preceding sections.<br>
 We can specify two types of data: *instance* and *solution*.
 Also, let's assume we have *section* -